 Want to learn how to visit this little-known National Park in just one day?
 Keep on reading!

-If you want more information about traveling to Utah’s National Parks, check out these books.
+If you want more information about traveling to Utah’s National Parks, check out these travel reference books.

 How to Spend One Day in Canyonlands National Park: Island in the Sky District

 Before we dive right into how to spend one day in Canyonlands, let’s go over some fun facts and answer some questions you may have.

 Canyonland’s 500+ square miles of canyons and buttes were formed over millions of years by wind and water from the Colorado and Green Rivers.

 How much does it cost to get into Canyonlands National Park?

 - $15/bicycle or on foot

 The Southeast Utah Pass is $55 and gets you unlimited access to Arches, Canyonlands, Natural Bridges, & Hovenweep for 1 year.

 America the Beautiful Pass is $80 and gets you into ALL of the National Park Service sites for 1 year (<— best deal if you travel a lot!)

 Can you drive through Canyonland National Park?